 The characteristics of trail shoes that most distinguish them from road shoes are more prominent lugs and rock plates to protect the bottom of the foot from sharp stones.

-Both of these shoes feature our goat leather upper.
-This tough material does a fine job of protecting the foot from rocks and roots.
-Unlike the Fit with its very flexible mesh upper, the leather is strong enough to keep the foot in place when navigating technical terrain.
+CORE and FORM feature our goat leather upper.
+This tough material does a great job of protecting the foot from rocks and roots.
+Unlike the FIT with its very flexible mesh upper, the leather is strong enough to keep the foot in place when navigating technical terrain.

-The blue and black material on the sole of the Forms in the below photo is a higher density rubber than what most running shoes feature.
+FORM's outsole is made of a higher density material than that of most running shoes.
 While this increases the durability of the shoe, it also does a good job of protecting your feet from harder rocks or roots, yet at the same time allows your foot to feel the ground and react properly to where you step.
 The flexibility of the sole can also help with traction and maneuverability, as it's not a completely stiff and ridged shoe.